 As part of the planning process, we will collaborate with you to to confirm and document that the course is planned, implemented, and evaluated in accordance with accreditation criteria.

-IMPORTANT: If your course has already been fully developed, planned, agenda finalized and/or promotional information has already been distributed, the course is not eligible for certificaiton by OCPD.
-OCPD will be integrally involved in the design and development of all educational courses that it certifies for CE credit.
-An OCPD Educational Team will work with you to develop your CE course.
-Your Ed Team will be in contact with you throughout the process to ensure that your CE course is fully compliant with all applicable requirements.
+If your course has already been fully developed, and/or promotional information has already been distributed, the course is likely not eligible for certification by OCPD.
+OCPD will be integrally involved in the design and/or review, including any necessary modifications to existing content, of all educational courses that it certifies for CE credit.
+An OCPD Educational Team will work with you to ensure compliance and a successful learner experience.

 OCPD has a diverse portfolio of certified course spanning each calendar year.
 Contacting us less than 6 months prior to the date of your activity puts extra constraints on our, and your, ability to effectively support a compliant and successful course.
 OCPD cannot guarantee the ability to accommodate your course if you reach out to us without adequate time for planning.